Game Boy Architecture

 The mixer outputs stereo sound, so the channels can be assigned to the left side or on the right one, this is only possible to hear from the headphones though!
 The speaker is mono.

-Furthermore, the mixer chip is also connected to a dedicated pin on the cartridge, allowing to stream an extra channel with the condition that the cartridge has to actually output the analogue sound (only possible with extra hardware).
-No game in the market ended up using this feature.
+Furthermore, the mixer chip is also connected to a dedicated pin on the cartridge, allowing it to stream an extra channel with the condition that the cartridge outputs the analogue sound (only possible with extra hardware).
+Nevertheless, no game in the market ended up using this feature, and you won’t find this pin on the Game Boy Advance’s backwards compatible subsystem either.

-1. After the console is switched on, the CPU starts reading at address 0x00 (Game Boy’s ROM location).
+1. After the console is switched on, the CPU starts reading at address 0x0000 (Game Boy’s ROM location).

-3. Nintendo logo is copied from the cartridge ROM to Display RAM, and then it’s drawn at the top edge of the screen.
+3. The Nintendo logo is copied from the cartridge ROM to Display RAM, and then it’s drawn at the top edge of the screen.
 If there is no cartridge inserted, the logo will contain garbage tiles.
-The same may happen if it’s badly inserted.
+The same may happen if it’s improperly inserted.

 4. The logo is scrolled down and the famous po-ling sound is played.